 Kind is the representative for Wisconsin’s 3rd congressional district (view map) and is a Democrat.
 He has served since Jan 7, 1997.
 Kind is next up for reelection in 2022 and serves until Jan 3, 2023.

-Read our 2016 Report Card for Kind.
+Read our 2020 Report Card for Kind.

 Ron Kind sits on the following committees:

 - H.R.
-6580 (110th): Hubbard Act
+2498 (116th): PACT Act

-We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted, as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).
+We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).